 The Course Organiser for SECHI is Dr Robbie Duschinsky in the Primary Care Unit.
 The Ethics component of the course is run by Dr Zoe Fritz.

-Integrated Biomedical Problem Solving is a pilot teaching programme for first and second year students that is offered to colleges.
-Designed and delivered by GPEG, the course provides horizontal integration and clinical contextualisation of each term’s basic medical science content.
+Integrated Biomedical Problem Solving (IBiPS) is a pilot teaching programme for first and second year students that is offered to colleges.
+Designed and delivered by the General Practice Education Group (GPEG), the course provides horizontal integration and clinical contextualisation of each term’s basic medical science content.